• Skip to primary navigation

 When you build a professional network, you will learn about new opportunities in your field or industry and go after them.
 For that reason, you will need to identify the people who are on a similar path and job roles as you.

-Get across to them through social media, professional bodies, among others, and connect, hoping to build professional relationships.
+Get across to them through social media and professional bodies, among others, and connect, hoping to build professional relationships.
 Update your social media handle and website to reflect what you stand for and what people you are looking for.

 Importance of Career Trajectory

 Organizations use career trajectories to increase employee retention and engagement.
-An organization that is interested in the employee’s career trajectory is likely to have employees that stayed longer with them.
+An organization that is interested in the employee’s career trajectory is likely to have employees that stay longer with them.

 Employees are also motivated to grow within such an organization.
 As a result, the organization can reach its short-term and long-term goals faster.